How to Install ImageMagick on Debian 12, 11 or 10

 Conclusion

 In conclusion, setting up ImageMagick on Debian is straightforward.
-You can either use the terminal for a hassle-free installation or clone the ImageMagick GIT repository for more advanced options, including accessing the latest or specific older releases.
+You can use the terminal for a hassle-free installation or clone the ImageMagick GIT repository for more advanced options, including accessing the latest or specific older releases.
 For most users, the APT terminal method is the recommended approach.

 Leave a Comment